pdoehle/swc-notes/git.md

 - Once all the collaborative changes have been accepted, our local copies now need to reflect all the updates.

-- Copy the url for my original repo.
+- Copy the url for HPCC's original repo.

 ```bash
 $ git remote add upstream https://github.com/nelle/countries